 After graduation I took a job in commodities trading and soon realized my worlds were colliding.
 I would hear about funds moving the prices of commodities all day then put on a podcast and hear about sharps or wise guys moving lines of football games in the same manner.
 I learned about the fundamental and technical sides of trading and came to the conclusion that betting on football was very similar.
 Schemes, weather, and situational spots are the fundamentals while line movement and bet percentages represent the technical aspect.
 I’ve tried to soak up as much information as possible over the past few years in order to become the best college football bettor I can be.

-I made this website, not because I think I’m a gifted writer, but because I want people to learn more about the things that I love.
 Above all else, I want people to make money with me.
 Not only do I enjoy writing about these two sports, it helps me prepare for the season and for each game.
 Remeber, this is supposed to be fun!
 Sports are the greatest thing in the world and while I take my bets seriously, I’m here to have fun.
 Thanks for stopping by my site and let’s make some money.